 Port Everglades, one the state's largest fuel distributors, went nearly four days without power to their fueling terminals following Hurricane Wilma due to aging utility infrastructure leading to the port.
 Port Everglades subsequently worked with utility provider Florida Power and Light to substantially harden that infrastructure and to ensure that it is identified as a priority area for power restoration.
-Similarly, Port Tampa Bay, another large fuel distributor in Florida, has worked to ensure their fueling terminals are resilient with similar agreements with utility providers.
-Additionally, seaports should ensure that all fueling stations and terminals have sufficient backup power through generators (and fuel to operate the backup power) that is located well above potential storm surge levels.
+Similarly, Port Tampa Bay, another large fuel distributor in Florida, has worked to ensure their fueli terminals are resilient with similar agreements with utility providers.
+Additionally, seaports should ensure that all fueling stations and terminals have sufficient backup power through generators (and fuel to operate the backup power) that is located well above potential sto surge levels.
 Staging and storage areas should be preidentified for response and recovery equipment and fuel.

-In addition to these key elements of a seaport's infrastructure, it is imperative to increase resiliency to all other areas of infrastructure.
-As past storms have demonstrated, lack of water and sewer utilities are another issue that severely impacts a port's response following a hurricane.
-Without running water, toilets, and showers available to essential staff and emergency personnel, recovery efforts can be greatly impaired.
-To address this, seaports should have agreements in place with portable water, shower, and toilet providers to deliver this equipment to a safe location before a storm event to ensure it is immediately accessible and not delayed due to damaged roads or flooding.
-Additionally, having bedding supplies, bottled water, food reserves and places for personnel to sleep/rest during the extended working hours after a hurricane is another best practice as it may be difficult to travel to/from the port.
+Another major issue is the need for infrastructure to In addition to these key elements of a seaport's support port operations and recovery efforts, including infrastructure, it is imperative to increase resiliency to office space, security assets, and access to port all other areas of infrastructure.
+As past storms have information systems and records.
+The primary hub demonstrated. lack of water and sewer utilities are for all these activities is the main operations center, another issue that severely impacts a port's response and best practices should be implemented to ensure following a hurricane.
+Without running water, toilets, essential port personnel have a place to conduct and showers available to essential staff and emergency activities to bring the port back to pre-storm operating personnel, recovery efforts can be greatly impaired. levels.
+An operations center must have backup power, To address this, seaports should have agreements in a functioning communications network, internet access place with portable water, shower, and toilet providers to to coordinate with emergency agencies and personnel deliver this equipment to a safe location before a storm through online systems, and necessary supplies such event to ensure it is immediately accessible and not as food, water and restroom facilities.
+Because this ing delayed due to damaged roads or flooding.
+Additionally, having bedding supplies, bottled water, food reserves е and places for personnel to sleep/rest during the t extended working hours after a hurricane is another e best practice as it may be difficult to travel to/from the torm port.
 Such supplies should account for the pre-identified number of essential personnel.